kaep/disys-mandatory2/README.md

 # disys-mandatory2

+To start the program:
-# Clone repo
+1. Clone the repo
+2. Change directory to disys-mandatory2 (main dir of the repo)
-# Run docker compose build, then docker compose up from within the folder
+3. Run docker compose up

 Many commits, handle it